priontu/Atari_SpaceInvaders_Gameplay_with_Reinforcement_Learning_using_TF_Agents/README.md

 ![space_invaders_2M_14_1st_win](https://user-images.githubusercontent.com/61733487/208233316-d3359c27-0673-4306-bcff-b57815d50d62.gif)

-The agent learned some new things -- now it knows it needs to shoot the enemy and kill them in order to gain points, but it hasn't yet learned how to stay alive by evading the enemy fire and kill all the enemies in a round.
+The agent learned some new things -- now it knows it needs to shoot the enemy and kill them in order to gain points.
+It was also able to win one round by killing all enemies.

 Agent's Gameplay after training (over 3M iterations):